Carina-P/ms3-best-books/README.md

         ![implementation of log in](wireframes/login.jpg)

 - **Manage Categories - pages**:
-    - Notice: The category group **Other** can not be changed or deleted.
+    - Notice: The category group **Other** cannot be changed or deleted.
     - At the moment, anyone who has logged in, can reach this pages.
-In the future **only users, with authority** is allowed to use these pages.
-And the users, with given authority, are supposed be more experienced of this site and know what to do. **First time users** might be **confused** by what "Managing category groups" means.
+In the future **only users, with authority** are allowed to use these pages.
+In addition, the users, with given authority, are supposed be more experienced of this site and know what to do. **First time users** might be **confused** by what "Managing category groups" means.
     - **Category groups - page**:
         - **Template**: templates/pages/category_groups.html
         - A page with all category groups represented in a **"card deck**.
-        - User can **add a category group** by clicking on link.
-User is then redirected to "Add category group page"
+        - The user can **add a category group** by clicking on the link.
+The user is then redirected to the "Add category group page"
-        - For each category group user can:
+        - For each category group the user can:
-            - **Edit** category group, by clicking on link and is then redirected to "Edit category group page"
+            - **Edit** category group, by clicking on link and is then redirected to the "Edit category group page"
             - **Delete** category group.
-If category group is deleted.
-All **books** in database that are **attached to deleted category group** is updated with the category group: **Other**.
+If the category group is deleted all **books** in database that are **attached to deleted category group** are updated with the category group: **Other**.
     - **Add category group - page**:
         - **Template**: templates/pages/category_group.html
-        - A **form** where user types new category groups name.
+        - A **form** where the user types new category groups name.
-        - When form is submitted, new category group is added to the database and user redirected to "Category groups page".
+        - When the form is submitted, a new category group is added to the database and the user is redirected to "Category groups page".
         This page is updated with the new category group.
-        - If user clicks on "Cancel", he/she is returned to "Category groups page".
+        - If the user clicks on "Cancel", he/she is returned to the "Category groups page".
     - **Edit category group - page**:
         - **Template**: templates/pages/category_groups.html
-        - A **form** where current category groups name is given.
+        - A **form** where the current category group name is given.
-        - User can edit the name and click on the **Submit-button**.
-When changed name is submitted:
+        - The user can edit the name and click on the **Submit-button**.
+When the changed name is submitted:
-        Database for all **books attached to category groups name is updated** to the changed category groups name.
+        The database for all the **books attached to category group name is updated** to the changed category groups name.

     ![implementation of category groups](wireframes/category_groups.jpg)

     ![implementation of category groups](wireframes/category_group.jpg)

 ### Responsive
-The site is design to fit devices with screen width from **300px** and larger.
+The site is designed to fit devices with screen width from **300px** and larger.
 The following features are designed differently for different devices:
 - **Navbar**: On screen widths **smaller** than 992px the navbar **collapses** into "hamburger" menu.
-- In **carousel on home page**: On devices with a width **larger than 768px** book information is shown beside image of book cover and average grade is represented by stars.
-On smaller devices the information is shown below the book cover and the average grade is only shown as a number.
+- In **carousel on home page**: On devices with a width **larger than 768px** book information is shown beside the image of the book cover and average grade is represented by stars.
+On smaller devices, the information is shown below the book cover and the average grade is only shown as a number.
-- When content is shown in **"card deck formation"**, number of **columns** change **depending on viewport size**, the larger screen width the more columns.
+- When content is shown in **"card deck formation"**, the number of **columns** changes **depending on viewport size**, the larger screen width the more columns.
 This applies to:
     - Best in category buttons (with coloured background) on home page.
     - Information about books resulting from search to add book on home page.
     - Information about books resulting from search for books in "this database" and searching for books that are best in specific category.
 The result is shown in "Search result page".
     - The different category groups shown in "Category groups page".
-- **"Instruction"** in beginning of home page is **wider on smaller viewports**.
-And that also applies to the width of the **carousel** on the home page.
+- **"Instruction"** in the beginning of the home page is **wider on smaller viewports**.
+That also applies to the width of the **carousel** on the home page.
 - On **very small devices** (width less than 400px) the **font size is 14px**.

 ### Features Left to Implement
-- Whenever user **deletes** a book or an opinion a question of **"are you sure"** should be answered before deletion takes place.
+- Whenever a user **deletes** a book or an opinion, a question of **"are you sure"** should be answered before deletion takes place.
 - Implementing **authorisation for managing category groups**.
-Only a few selected user should be able to do this.
+Only a few selected users should be able to do this.
 - Ability to **change category group** attached to a book.
-But no other book information can be changed, since the information is fetched from Google Books API.
+No other book information can be changed, since the information is fetched from Google Books API.
 That is how I interpret the Google Books [branding policy](https://developers.google.com/books/branding).
-- **Real affilite link**: It is easy to replace buy-modal with an real affiliate link when clicking on buy a book.
+- **Real affiliate link**: It is easy to replace buy-modal with an real affiliate link when clicking on buy a book.
 - **A more sophisticated Close button** in Book Details page.
-When pressing the Close-button (in upper right corner) user is redirected to home page.
+When pressing the Close-button (in upper right corner) the user is redirected to home page.
 The Book Details page can be reached not only from homepage but also from Search result page.
-- Put **image of book cover in add opinion-modal**, especially when choosing add opinon from book in carousel in home page.
+- Put **image of book cover in add opinion-modal**, especially when choosing add opinion from a book in the carousel at the home page.
-Carousel continues "moving" behind the modal, perhaps user gets confused which book, opinion is added to.
-Notice: Books titel is given in modal and that is why this feature is not prioritized.
+The carousel continues "moving" behind the modal, perhaps user gets confused which book, opinion is added to.
+Notice: Book´s titel is given in modal and that is why this feature is not prioritized.

 ## Technologies Used